persvr/perstore/README.md

 * distinct() - Returns a result set with duplicates removed
 * in(&lt;property>,&lt;array-of-values>) - Filters for objects where the specified property's value is in the provided array
 * contains(&lt;property>,&lt;value | array-of-values>) - Filters for objects where the specified property's value is an array and the array contains the provided value or contains a value in the provided array
-* slice(start,end) - Returns the given range of objects from the result set
+* limit(count,start,maxCount) - Returns the given range of objects from the result set
 * and(&lt;query>,&lt;query>,...) - Applies all the given queries
 * or(&lt;query>,&lt;query>,...) - The union of the given queries
 * eq(&lt;property>,&lt;value>) - Filters for objects where the specified property's value is equal to the provided value